LCDC has a ZERO Tolerance Policy for Sexual Assault / Sexual Harassment

 …All allegations of sexual abuse or sexual harassment will be immediately referred for investigation.
 Investigations will be referred to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior.

-Information regarding sexual harassment or abuse of an inmate should be e-mailed to Sergeant Walter Todd, PREA Manager WTodd@LCSD.SC.GOV or by phone call at 803-785-2704
+Information regarding sexual harassment or abuse of an inmate may be e-mailed to Lieutenant Walter Todd, PREA Manager WTodd@LCSD.SC.GOV or you may be report by phone by calling 803-785-2704.

 PREA Standards- PREA Resource Center